Ross School of Business sign outside of building

 The first two years of the program include a sequence of four seminars on organizational behavior and theory and four terms of research methods courses, two of which must be quantitative.
 You will take additional graduate courses in your areas of interest.

 Foundational courses include a sequence of four departmental theory seminars on organizations.
-They also include statistics and research methods courses, two of which must be quantitative while ours can be qualitative.
+They also include statistics and research methods courses, two of which must be quantitative while others can be qualitative.
 Together these courses provide a strong foundation in both micro and macro aspects of the field.

 You will take additional graduate courses in your areas of interest including at least two in related disciplines such as sociology or psychology.
 MO students routinely take courses in strategy, psychology, sociology, and anthropology, as well as political science, complex systems, education, and linguistics.
 View a representative list of courses taken by past MO students.